vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Is there an API for retrieving information about a Vipps user?

 Yes.
-Vipps now offers the possibility for merchants to as part of the payment flow in the [Vipps eCom API: Userinfo](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and
+Vipps offers the possibility for merchants to as part of the payment flow in the [Vipps eCom API: Userinfo](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and
 [Vipps Recurring API: Userinfo](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#userinfo).